Classical dressage: History

 The Western World's earliest complete surviving work on many of the principles of classical dressage is Xenophon's On Horsemanship.
 Xenophon emphasized training the horse through kindness and reward.

 In the 15th century, brute force training fell out of favour, while artistry in riding came to the fore.
 Along with these developments came an increase in indoor riding.
 The Renaissance gave rise to a new and more enlightened approach to riding, as a part of the general cultivation of the classical arts.
 By the Victorian age, indoor riding had become a sophisticated art, with both rider and horse spending many years perfecting their form.
 Gueriniere, Eisenberg, Ruy d'Andrade and Marialva wrote treatises on technique and theory during these periods.

 The horses were trained to perform a number of airs above the ground (or "sauts d'école") movements, which could enable their riders to escape if surrounded, or to fight more easily.
 These included movements such as levade, capriole, courbette, and ballotade.
 Movements still seen today in competitive dressage include the piaffe, passage, and half-pass.

 Compared to competitive dressage

 Modern, or competitive, dressage evolved in the competition arena, although it now exists in a very different form from its ancestor.
 Competitive dressage is an international sport ranging from beginner levels to the Olympics.
-Unlike classical dressage, competitive dressage is focused solely on competition, at times at the expenses of both good horsemanship and the well being of the horse.
-Competitive dressage employs cruel techniques to achieve a particular carriage of the horse which, for most breeds, is completely unnatural.
-The technique frequently utilized, although officially banned in competition arenas, is called Rollkur it involves pulling and holding the horse's chin to its chest in an effort to get a vertical fix of its face in the arena.